-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to The Trust for its comprehensive annual financial report (CAFR) for the fiscal year ended September 30, 2019.
-This was the eighth consecutive year that The Trust has achieved this prestigious award.
-In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized CAFR.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to The Trust for its annual comprehensive financial report (ACFR) for the fiscal year ended September 30, 2020.
+This is the ninth consecutive year that The Trust has achieved this prestigious award.
+In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized ACFR.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.

-A Certificate of Achievement for Excellence in Financial Reporting is valid for a period of one year only.
-However, we believe that our current CAFR continues to meet the Certificate of Achievement for Excellence in Financial Reporting Program's requirements and we will be submitting it to the GFOA to determine its eligibility for another certificate.
+A Certificate of Achievement is valid for a period of one year only.
+We believe that our current ACFR continues to meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.